kevinnguyen57/CPSC-362-03-Quick-Cuisine/README.md

 ## Programming Language
 This project will be programmed in
 - Front End: HTML, and CSS
-- Back End: PHP, C++, and SQL
+- Back End: JavaScript
-While using MySQLWorkbench and Atom as our IDE
+While using Atom and VS Code as our IDE

 ## Completed
 - Homepage: Title, logo, search bar, search button
 - Search Page Design and Styled
-- Updated Homepage
+- Updated Homepage: Added a nav tab drop down
+- Connected the API to the Website

 ## Current Project Goals
-- API
+- Search Bar should work with the API
-- Database running
-- Loading image
+- Second page should show recipes and images to a different website